6c65726f79/Transmissionic/README.md

 ### Electron

-Only Windows is currently supported, but feel free to make some changes to support other platforms.
+Only Windows and Linux are currently supported, but feel free to make some changes to support other platforms.

 First, synchronize Electron content by running this in the root folder of the project :